curl/curl/docs/SSLCERTS.md

   4. Windows Directory (e.g. C:\Windows)
   5. all directories along %PATH%

+curl 8.11.0 added a build-time option to disable this search behavior, and another option to restrict search to the application's directory.

 ### Use the native store

 In several environments, in particular on Windows, you can ask curl to use the